 What is a Ship Captain?

 Duties on the ship fall far beyond the scope of a management position, as the ship captain must be proficient in every aspect of running a ship, from ship operation to maintenance, and in the instance of touring ships, playing host to the passengers.
-The entire success of a ship's voyage lies on the captain's shoulders and how well he or she manages the crew.
+The entire success of a ship's voyage lies on the captain's shoulders and how well they manage the crew.

 What does a Ship Captain do?